Nixoals/NicolasGodeau-CV/readme.md

 ## Here is my Modern CV, my first website

-I am a research ingeneer in geochemistry specialized in U-Pb dating of carbonate.
+I am a research ingeneer in geochemistry specialized in U-Pb dating of carbonates.

 If you hit New life you will see my new vocational retraining but if you hit Modern CV you will see a different CV and personnal page experience!